joyyyq/Books/202206_ThePurposeDrivenLife.md

 # The Purpose Driven Life
-1. "Love God with all your heart": You were planned for God's pleasure, so your purpose is to love God through workship.
+1. **Worship**: "Love God with all your heart": You were planned for God's pleasure, so your purpose is to love God through workship.
-2. "Love your neighbor as yourself": You were shaped for serving, so your purpose is to show love for others through ministry.
+2. **Fellowship**: "baptize them into ...": You were formed for God's family, so your purpose is to identitfy with his church through fellowship.
-3. "Go and make disciples": You were made for a mission, so your purpose is to share God's message through evangelism.
+3. **Discipleship**: "Go and make disciples": You were made for a mission, so your purpose is to share God's message through evangelism.
-4. "baptize them into ...": You were formed for God's family, so your purpose is to identitfy with his church through fellowship.
+4. **Ministry**: "Love your neighbor as yourself": You were shaped for serving, so your purpose is to show love for others through ministry.
-5. "teach them to do all things ...": You were created to become like Christ, so your purpose is to grow to maturity through discipleship.
+5. **Mission**: "teach them to do all things ...": You were created to become like Christ, so your purpose is to grow to maturity through discipleship.

 ## Day 5 Seeing Life from God's View